greenbeanx3/greenbeanx3/README.md

 newly threeteen, -12/18+ dniuid unless we're already friends then yes intereacttt

+pronouns cc coming soon but it's a big wip :3 - you can call me greenbean , green ,, bean , beanie , i literally don't care atp , fem / gender neutral presenting irl but idm how you compliment me !! ^_^

 ponytown join date = jan 22nd 2024 <3 -- if i'm in 18+ server i'm probably overstimulated from safe server nonsense or hanging out with friends , please dont't attack me when i'm chilling because I wouldn't attack you !

 hiding and blocking freely, trump skins get hidden immediently, idc if it's a joke /srs -- sidenote, i'll usually just hide temporarily ig you're blocking my pony on purpose ( sometimes i just want to see me and my friends sitting , it's not you ) or being annoying